The High School years are filled with traditional days of celebration, especially in the fall semester of High School here in North Texas.

 This family-owned institution has been around since 1984 and serves 40 area schools with standard and custom Homecoming Mums as a fundraiser.

-About 95% of their orders are standard mums, with the other 5% ordering custom mums.
+About 95% of their orders are standard mums for homecoming, with the other 5% ordering custom mums.
 About 20% of our total business is purchasing supplies to make their own creations.

 They manufacture most of their ribbons themselves.